-The Authority's financial statements are prepared on the accrual basis of accounting promulgated by the Governmental Accounting Standards Board (GASB).
+The Authority's financial statements are prepared on the accrual basis of accounting promulgated by the Governmental Accounting Standards Board.
 The Authority is a single-purpose entity and revenues are recognized when earned, not received.
 Expenses are recognized when incurred, not when they are paid.

-The 2020 financial statements are presented with comparative totals from 2019.
+The 2021 financial statements are presented with comparative totals from 2020.

-- The assets and deferred outflows of resources of the Authority exceeded its liabilities at the close of its most recent fiscal year by \$328,919,259 (net position).
-Of this amount \$47,460,943 (unrestricted net position) may be used to meet the Authority's ongoing obligations. - Operating revenues increased \$6,670,644 or 9% during the current year from \$71,155,349 for the 2019 fiscal year to \$77,825,993 for the 2020 fiscal year.
-Most of this increase in revenues occurred in the residential customer class and is largely due to consumption increase in 2020. - In 2020 the Authority issued \$21,920,000 of bonds which mature in 2050.
-The Authority also received \$3,576,781 of premiums for this issuance.
-These bonds have a stated interest rate that ranges from 4.0% to 5.0%. - Several major construction projects were completed during the year, increasing the Authority's assets as follows:
+- The assets and deferred outflows of resources of the Authority exceeded its liabilities and deferred inflows of resources at the close of its most recent fiscal year by \$340,486,180 (net position).
+Of this amount \$50,892,348 (unrestricted net position) may be used to meet the Authority's ongoing obligations. - Operating revenues increased \$3,075,688 or 3.95% during the current year from \$77,825,993 for the 2020 fiscal year to \$80,901,681 for the 2021 fiscal year.
+This increase in revenue is largely due to consumption and rates increases in 2021.